thierno953/Linux/InstallSoftware-Positionalarg.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 $0              |This is not taken into the argument list as this indicates the "name" of the shell program.
 In the above example, $0 is "disPlyArgum.sh"
 -----------------------------------------------------------------------------------------------------------------------------------------------------
-$@              | Values of the arguments that are passed in the program.
-This will be much helpful if we are not sure about the number of arguments that                 |              got passed.
+$@             |Values of the arguments that are passed in the program.
+This will be much helpful if we are not sure about the number of arguments.
 --------------------------------------------------------------------------------------------------------------------------------------------------------
 $#              | Total number of arguments and it is a good approach for loop concepts.
 -------------------------------------------------------------------------------------------------------------------------------------------------------